 The whole event was through-composed by Mick, including music for the two carols that I had written to accompany the dedication service.
 Because of the impossibility of getting the 100 or so performers to rehearse together in advance of the event, everything had to be learned to Mick’s precisely timed click-track.
 Each ensemble then rehearsed their own parts in their own spaces.

-All of the logistics behind the event were very complicated.
+The logistics behind the event were complicated.
 The cathedral had no storage facilities whatsoever, and yet our performance required large numbers of props and objects that were big enough to make an impact in the large interior of the cathedral.
-Sally Martin, our administrator, persuaded a transport company to donate two huge lorry trailers that were parked across the road on the station forecourt.
+Sally Martin, our administrator, persuaded a transport company to donate two huge lorry trailers that were parked across the road on the Exchange station forecourt – a kind of bridge over the Irwell.
 During rehearsal last thing at night and first thing in the morning every last prop and puppet had to be man-handled across Deansgate, dodging the traffic.

 Only on the afternoon of the day did we have a few hours to rehearse everything together.
 There was a last minute panic when it was discovered that over lunch I had left the only complete copy of the script in the pub.
 Shortly after the rehearsal finished the doors opened, and the cathedral was quickly packed out with people.
 The whole event ran perfectly; music, the performances, readings and lighting came together as if by magic; a great tribute to the cast – and Mick’s click-track.